 Four Essential Tips to Protect Your Home This Rainy Season

-After all the scorching summer, boiling heatwaves and sweaty months come the much-awaited pleasing showery spells, guaranteeing you the joy of relief.
-But with that also comes the excess moisture ready to take a toll on your gorgeous home.
+After all the scorching summer, boiling heatwaves, and sweaty months come the much-awaited pleasing showery spells, guaranteeing you the joy of relief.
+But with that also comes the excess moisture, mold ready to take a toll on your gorgeous home.

 Homes are highly vulnerable during rainy seasons.
 Damp air during this time can cause extensive damage to every nook and corner of your premises – wooden doors and windows swell up; furniture gets damaged; walls get cracked; the roof starts leaking and water gets stagnated around the foundation.
 And, since monsoon stays for two to three months at the least, all these issues may worsen and get beyond the scope of repair.